Canziyos/Experimental_Mood_Detection/docs/MER_visual_vocal_phys.md

 ### Fusion Approaches
 - Late fusion (decision-level) and early fusion (feature-level).
-- Combining modalities improves robustness, but introduces complexity and challenges with synchronization and noise.

----

 ### Challenges Identified
 - Limited data for training, especially for subtle or spontaneous expressions.